 Every morning you use the insulated handle to open a temporary gate in the front fence to allow your cattle into the next grazing slice.
 They essentially move themselves - you may even want to walk in front of them to slow the mad dash to the fresh grass.
 It's the perfect time to do a quick herd health check as the herd moves through the temporary gate.

 Yesterday's front fence becomes today's back fence.
 Roll up the previous back fence on your geared spool and collect the portable step-in posts.
 You can even collect them at the same time as you roll up the wire if you wear a quiver to hold your posts.
-Page 77 of Grass-Fed Cattle provides instructions for building your own quiver to hold your portable electric fence posts during pasture moves.
+Page 77 of my book, Grass-Fed Cattle: how to produce and market natural beef, provides instructions for building your own quiver to hold your portable electric fence posts during pasture moves.
 You can see the geared spool and post quiver in action during a pasture move in the image below.